stashed/docs/docs/addons/elasticsearch/kubedb/index.md

 - `.spec.repository.name` specifies the `Repository` object that holds the backend information where our backed up data has been stored.
 - `.spec.target.ref` refers to the respective `AppBinding` of the `sample-es` database.
 - `spec.interimVolumeTemplate` specifies a PVC template that will be used by Stash to hold the restored data temporarily before injecting it into the database.
+- `.spec.runtimeSettings.pod` specifies the runtime environment for the restore job at the pod level.
 - `.spec.rules` specifies that we are restoring data from the latest backup snapshot of the database.

+> Note: When running a restore with Stash, it defaults to using the `nobody` user, which can cause permission issues when trying to access the interim volume directory.
+To avoid this problem, you can include the "fsGroup" of the Stash default user (which is 65534) in the "runtimeSettings.pod.securityContext" section.

 Let's create the `RestoreSession` object object we have shown above,